josegonzalez/minui-list/README.md

 # minui list

 This is a minui list app.
-It allows people to show a list of items and then writes the selected item to stdout.
+It allows people to show a list of items or settings and then writes the selected item or state to stdout.

 ## Requirements